Join the global

 Keiji Ashizawa on the beauty of harmonised simplicity

-“I believe that first of all a space should be functional and beautiful.”
-Tokyo-based architect Keiji Ashizawa gets straight to the point.
+Tokyo-based architect Keiji Ashizawa, of Keiji Ashizawa Design, gets straight to the point: “I believe that first of all a space should be functional and beautiful.”
 The epitomising statement reduces any unnecessary distractions, just like his work itself.
-He continues, “To achieve this, we are considerate in not mixing unnecessary lines and designs.
+“To achieve this, we are considerate in not mixing unnecessary lines and designs.
 Often this results in light and minimalist spaces.”

-Ashizawa’s ‘House In Saiko’, a private residence located in Japan’s Yamanashi prefecture located alongside a cliff was designed within the context of its surrounding environment.
+Ashizawa’s ‘House In Saiko’, a private residence in Japan’s Yamanashi prefecture located alongside a cliff, was designed within the context of its surrounding environment.
 Ashizawa created a pillar-less nine-metre-wide opening for the house that enhanced the site’s landscape views whilst providing natural ventilation.
-The houses’ central feature involves a large custom table crafted from the clients own camphor timber.
-This holistic approach to design pairs the harmony of nature with human values.
-He explains, “Design is the most important essence in creating an environment, and I believe that design is necessary for living a better life.”

 House in Seiko by Keiji Ashizawa